 It’s hard to believe that a 32-inch TV was once considered huge, but these days this screen size is usually sought as a secondary TV.
 They tend to be used in locations where space is a premium or you want to view the screen up close: that means kitchens, offices, bathrooms and gyms.
 But for those wanting a smart screen to fit into a smaller space, the humble 32-inch Full HD TV is the ideal choice.

 Obviously, don't choose one if what you really want is cinematic thrills and the height of technology – you won't find any of the best OLED TVs in this size, and they tend to lack the connectivity features of the best gaming TVs.
-Let's be realistic that the focus here is getting a good clear pictures, and sound that's good enough that you can hear what's going on.
+Let's be realistic that the focus here is getting good clear pictures and sound – but at a smaller scale.

 Best 32-inch TV: What to look for